 The Bellefield estate is set along the eastern bank of the Hudson River in Hyde Park, New York and is adjacent to and north of the Roosevelt home known as Springwood.
 Bellefield became part of the Home of Franklin Roosevelt National Historic Site in 1975 when its owner, Gerald Morgan, donated a portion of the Bellefield estate to the National Park Service.
 The park preserves 75 acres of the former Bellefield estate, which is among the oldest extant eighteenth century estates in the region.
 Just to the north, Scenic Hudson protects an additional 86-acre parcel of the former Bellefield estate, which helps to preserve the open rural setting.

-The Bellefield property is significant under National Register Criterion C in the area of architecture for the oldest portion of the home that dates to 1795 and for the Colonial Revival renovation work of McKim, Mead & White carried out in 1909 to 1911.
-The property is significant in the area of landscape architecture for the walled garden designed by landscape gardener Beatrix Farrand, carried out in 1911 and 1912.
-The property also contains significant historic archeological resources.
+The Bellefield property is historically significant in the area of architecture for the oldest portion of the home that dates to 1795, and for the Colonial Revival renovation work of McKim, Mead & White that was carried out from 1909 to 1911.
+It is also associated with the era from 1890 to World War I when Dutchess County was the country home of many prominent industrialists, financiers, and politicians.
+The property is significant in the area of landscape architecture for the walled garden designed by landscape gardener Beatrix Farrand, added in 1911.

 In 1795, Judge John Johnston purchased a 175-acre parcel of “Water Lot Six” and built a federal-style home, which is the core of the existing house.
 He purchased over 300 acres of additional land to create a large estate, built a barn and garage, constructed a stone wall along the Albany Post Road, and named the property Bellefield.
 Rail lines extended past the property by 1850, which enabled faster transportation to New York City.
 The property passed through multiple owners until 1885, when Thomas Newbold, a state senator, and his wife Sarah Coolidge, a descendent of Thomas Jefferson and the daughter of Hon.
 Thomas Jefferson Coolidge, purchased a twenty acre parcel that included the house.